sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 `;[License]`

 This is how you comment out a line in a `.ini` file.
-And so we have effectively taken our robot in charge of slipping license agreements into our distribution offline.
+And so we have effectively shutdown the robot in charge of slipping license agreements into our distribution.

 Can you guess what will happen when we build our module now?
 We bet you can!
 But we are going to annoy you anyway and step you through the process, just in case